matthewrsilver/lisTELOS/README.txt

   [ 1.
 REQUIREMENTS AND INSTALLATION ]

-  This code requires the base installation of MATLAB.
-Unzip the package which will be called something like lisTELOS-1.* and place the directory tree somewhere you use to execute code.
+  This code requires the only base installation of MATLAB.
+It has only been tested on Linux systems, but the core model should work across platforms.

-  The package contains m-files ready to run.
-To run the code:
+  Tweaks to ensure compatibility with Windows and Mac will hopefully come soon.

+  No "installation" is necessary; simply put the lisTELOS folder somewhere on your computer.

   [ 2.
 FIRST RUN(S) ]

-  Within MATLAB, navigate to the location of the 'installation' directory called lisTELOS-v1.* and type:
+  Within MATLAB, navigate to the location of the 'installation' directory, called lisTELOS, and type:

     >> [fields data] = simulateTrial;